clarkmiyamoto/imessage_bot/README.md

 # imessage_bot
-Bot which responds to my text messages for me.
-(I'm bored and lazy)
+Currently stuck in quarentine and am very bored.
+Decided to create a bot which learn how I text and responds to my text messages (via iMessage) for me.

+## Installaiton
+Needs
+- spaCy
+- chatterbot